Rossi misses court for vacation, new date given

 Davie is not the only one suing Rossi.

 A second, similar, case will be combined with it.
-The plaintiff in that case is Herzog.
+The plaintiff in that case is physician Malcom Herzog, who also alleges Rossi mishandled funds for personal use.

-In a separate motion, Davie filed a motion for receivership over Rossi’s books.
-In this case, a third party will look over the accounting to ensure the numbers are correct and eliminate any opportunity for bias.
-This will take place on May 2.
+Rubin said the are also seeking to unseal the second amended complaint filing, which contains Reditus Labs’ financial records.